Skip to main content

 Some things to think about

-In the past egg, sperm and embryo donation was anonymous and donors would only provide non-identifying information about themselves to be shared.
-However, the law changed in 2005 to allow past donors the opportunity to ‘become identifiable’, which means they re-register with us and agree to their identity also being shared with people conceived from their donation (once they are 18).
+In the past, egg, sperm and embryo donation was anonymous and donors would only provide non-identifying information about themselves to be shared.
+However, the law changed in 2005 to mean that donors who donated after 1 April 2005 would be ‘identifiable’ (meaning any donor-conceived person born from their donation could request their name and address on reaching 18), and to allow past donors the opportunity to ‘become identifiable’.
+Becoming identifiable means, they re-register with us and agree to their identity also being shared with people conceived from their donation, if those people ask for it once they’ve turned 18.

-Only a small number of donors have re-registered to become identifiable but we can tell you if yours is one of these.
+Only a small number of pre-2005 donors have re-registered to become identifiable, but we can tell you if yours is one of these.
 If they are, you can apply for identifying information about them from the age of 18 if you wish.

-If you decide to go ahead and ask us for information about your donor or donor-conceived genetic siblings, you’re likely to go through many different emotions: anxiety, curiosity and excitement may all play a part.
+If you decide to apply to us for information about your donor or donor-conceived genetic siblings, you’re likely to go through many different emotions: anxiety, curiosity and excitement may all play a part.

-Think carefully before sharing any information about this process or details about your donor with people on social media sites such as Facebook and Twitter – once shared it’s out of your control.
+Think carefully before sharing any information about this process or details about your donor with people on social media sites such as TikTok, Instagram, X (Twitter) or Facebook – once shared it’s out of your control.

 Some things to think about